TechWorksHub/best-practice-guide/source/the-five-questions.rst

 ----------------------------------

 After training our AI application, we can finally deploy it and (hopefully) achieve the goals set out in our previous steps.
-This step will likely represent a welcome return to familiarity for the professional engineer, as the process for deploying an AI application is fairly similar to that of deploying any other software application.
-Our process will proceed broadly in three steps:
+For many professional engineers his step will feel familiar , as the process for deploying an AI application is similar to that of deploying any other software application.
+Our process has three steps:

 * Preparing our trained the model for a live environment
 * Engineering a process for deployment and model updating
-* Setting up continuous monitoring for our model
+* Setting up continuous monitoring to ensure the model performs as expected over time

 +--------------------------------------------------------+----------+----------+